Skip to content

 3. Location

-The national average property manager salary is approximately $51,000, with New York, Los Angles and Atlanta leading with the highest median salaries.
+The national average property manager salary (base) is approximately $61,000, with Sacramento, Los Angles and Austin leading with the highest median salaries.
 However, it is crucial to note that a higher paycheck will often mean higher living costs, especially in metropolitan areas.

 4. Experience